SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 From now on, when GQI detects that having multiple sections is allowed for a particular SectionDefinition, all fields part of that SectionDefinition will no longer be returned as columns.

 > [!IMPORTANT]
-> This change will break any existing query that returns columns containing multiple values due to being linked to SectionDefinitions that allowed multiple sections in one DOM instance.
+> This change will break any existing query that references columns containing multiple values due to being linked to SectionDefinitions that allowed multiple sections in one DOM instance.

 ### Fixes